Clicky

 Some companies offer registered office address services, which can be useful for companies that do not have a physical office or prefer to use a different address than their trading address.

-These services typically provide a physical address that can be used as the registered office address, as well as mail forwarding and other administrative services.
+These services typically provide a physical address that can be used as the registered office address, mail forwarding and other administrative services.

 Alternatively, your accountant will typically provide an address service.
-This is also a useful arrangement, as any official paperwork can be dealt with by your accountant right away, without you having to forward it.
+This is also a useful arrangement, as your accountant can deal with any official paperwork right away without you having to forward it.